-A proposed 220-mile industrial access road would cross over one hundred rivers and streams, interfere with subsistence lifestyles of rural Alaskans, and travel into Gates of the Arctic National Park and Preserve.
-Sound like a bad idea?
-We think so, too.
+A proposed 211-mile industrial mining access road would disrupt caribou migration, the subsistence lifestyles of rural Alaskans, and the integrity of Gates of the Arctic National Park and Preserve.

-The state of Alaska proposes building a 220-mile industrial access road along the southern Brooks Range to transport ore from open pit copper mines planned in the northwest region of the state.
-The road would cross 20 miles of Gates of the Arctic National Preserve and the Kobuk Wild River.
-Environmental review has begun and is expected to be completed in 2019.
+The state of Alaska is planning on building an industrial access road along the southern Brooks Range to transport ore from open pit copper mines planned in the northwest region of the state.
+The road would cross 20 miles of Gates of the Arctic National Preserve and the Kobuk Wild & Scenic River.

 Frequently Asked Questions on the Ambler Industrial Access Road

-When Congress created Gates of the Arctic in 1980, it included a special provision allowing construction of a transportation route to the Ambler mining district across the National Preserve.
+When Congress created Gates of the Arctic in 1980, it included a special provision allowing permitting of a transportation route to the Ambler mining district across the National Preserve.
 Even so, that same law known as the Alaska National Interest Lands Conservation Act, or ANILCA, maintained requirements for various federal agencies to conduct extensive analysis of impacts requiring adequate environmental and cultural information prior to any permit decisions.

 National preserves are managed the same as national parks, except sport hunting is allowed in preserves.

 The latest estimates provided by the State of Alaska indicate the total costs will exceed $1.4 billion.
 These costs include the construction, maintenance, and remediation of the road over the 211-mile route across tundra and permafrost.
 Given the length of the road, the number of costly bridges and the many acres of wetlands to cross, it is reasonable to expect the final cost to be considerably higher.
-Learn more (PDF).

 8. Would the road help lower the high cost of food and fuel in remote villages?